drewww/breach/docs/plan.md

 1. Reimplement guns? (this is a big thing)
 1. Go back to enemies, and learn behavior trees. (curious about this but I need more actions for them to take than pure movement. might need shoot actions. or maybe it's enough to do a kind of patrol / search / attack loop of some kind?? )
 1. Consider making an action for Gas getting removed, because there may be some relevant shared logic there eventually?
+1. Make Damage action, which could turn into fire damage making walls get scorched or doors failing open.
-1. Consider making double-wide doors that open/close together.
+1. (DONE) Consider making double-wide doors that open/close together.
 I think using some sort of relationship method??